 Amazon Peacock Bass Fishing Trips

 River Plate Amazon Outfitters has been a pioneer in Peacock Bass fishing since 1992.
-Over the years, our company has continuously evolved in order to provide our guests with unprecedented levels of services, facilities, comfort and safety.
-Our experience and high-quality services have made us the top choice of the most prestigious independent U.S. agents for Peacock Bass fishing trips to the Amazon.
-One of the services that distinguish our Peacock Bass fishing programs from others are our truly unique and highly mobile, deluxe, air conditioned Fly-In Floating Cabins, which we introduced in 1996.
+Over the years, this company has continuously evolved in order to provide our guests with unprecedented levels of services, facilities, comfort and safety.
+Their experience and high-quality services have made them the top choice of the most prestigious independent U.S. agents for Peacock Bass fishing trips to the Amazon.
+One of the services that distinguish their Peacock Bass fishing programs from others are the truly unique and highly mobile, deluxe, air conditioned Fly-In Floating Cabins, which they introduced in 1996.
 Sport fishing yachts, commercial fishing boats and even survival fishing must stop where low water prevents passage.
 Yet beyond these barriers is where the great Peacock Bass fishing starts!
-With the Fly-In Floating Cabins, our anglers are able to access these Amazon pristine fisheries like never before!
+With the Fly-In Floating Cabins, anglers are able to access these Amazon pristine fisheries like never before!